The Answer To The Media Access Control Question

 Physical Address. . . . . . . . . : 00-90-4B-F1-6E-4A

 And here we have the MAC address.
-The MAC address is a 48-bit hexadecimal code and is suppose to be a unique address.
+The MAC address is a 48-bit hexadecimal code and is supposed to be a unique address.
 It is 48 bits because each number or letter in hexadecimal represents 8 bits.
-Hexadecimal numbers range from 0,1,2,3,4,5,6,7,8,9,A,B,C,D,E, F. There are 6 alpha-numeric codes hence 6*8=48(bits).
+Hexadecimal numbers range from 0,1,2,3,4,5,6,7,8,9, A, B, C, D, E, F. There are six alpha-numeric codes hence 6*8=48(bits).

 MAC addresses are not routable between network segments.
 By spoofing this address, you can impersonate another machine on the local network.
-Traffic that was bound for the intended target can be redirected to the hacker’s machine.
+Traffic bound for the intended target can be redirected to the hacker’s machine.
 This is the address you would also use to populate a MAC address or physical address table when setting up your wireless access point to support MAC address filtering.

 READ MORE :